bashu/django-cached-modelforms/README.rst

 If you use ``ManyToManyField`` in ``ModelForm`` and load an ``instance`` to it, it will make one extra DB request (JOINed!) – to get initials for this field.
 Can we cache it too?
 Yes.
 You need a function that accepts model instance and returns a list of ``pk``'s – initials for the field.
 Here's a modification of previous example::

     # models.py

     class Product(models.Model):
         title = CharField(max_length=64)
         category = models.ForeignKey(Category)
         tags = models.ManyToManyField(Tag)

         def tags_cached(self):
+            cache_key = 'tags_for_%(product_pk)d' % {'product_pk': self.pk}
-            cached = cache.get('tags')
+            cached = cache.get(cache_key)
             if cached is not None:
                 return cached
             result = list(self.tags.all())
-            cache.set('tags', result)
+            cache.set(cache_key, result)
             return result

     # forms.py

     class ProductForm(cached_modelforms.ModelForm):
         class Meta:
             model = Product
             objects = {
-                'category': [...], # your cached list here 'tags': [...], # and here
+                'category': lambda:[...], # your callable here
+                'tags': lambda:[...], # and here
             }
             m2m_initials = {'tags': lambda instance: [x.pk for x in instance.tags_cached()]}

 Compatibility
 =========================
-For sure is works fine with Django 1.3.
+For sure is works fine with Django 1.2-1.4.
 Altering ``ModelForm`` has required some copy-pasting from Django source code.
 It couldn't be done with inheritance.
 I don't think there will be problems with futher versions of Django, but don't forget to run the tests if something seems wrong.